 The Apple TV 4K is the latest of Apple’s streaming boxes.
-The units are rarely updated, but we’ve now had two in as many years because of the advent of 4K and HDR TVs.
+Apple TV releases are rarely updated, but we’ve now had two in as many years because of the advent of 4K Ultra HD and HDR (high dynamic range) TVs.

 4K TVs have become the standard.
-It’s possible to get decent ultra-high-definition sets for well under £1000 pounds now, and many also support HDR (high dynamic range).
+It’s possible to get decent ultra-high-definition sets for well under £1000 now, and many also support HDR.
 Both these technologies make a huge difference to the viewing experience.
 4K makes everything sharper than it was in the HD era, but it’s HDR that’s the truly exciting step forward.

-In essence, HDR provides more vibrant colours, extra brightness and greater contrast, making the viewing experience gorgeously cinematic.
-Of course, this is simplifying things somewhat, so if you want greater detail then read our explainer articles linked below.
+In essence, HDR provides more vibrant colours, extra brightness and greater contrast, rendering the viewing experience gorgeously cinematic.
+Of course, this is simplifying things somewhat.
+If you want greater detail, then read our explainer articles linked below.

-The Apple TV 4K is everything you’d expect from an Apple sequel.
-It’s faster, smoother and smarter than previous versions, has a rich ecosystem of apps, and is easy to use.
+The new Apple TV is faster, smoother and smarter than previous versions, too.
+It has a rich ecosystem of apps and is easy to use.

-However, if you’ve recently bought a high-end smart TV from a top manufacturer then you may well question whether the 4K Apple TV is worth it.
-After all, newer models have their own slick interfaces and apps.
-In this instance the Apple TV is a harder sell, but it still has plenty going for it – even if you have one of the best 4K HDR TVs.
+If you’ve recently bought a high-end smart TV from a top manufacturer you may question whether the 4K Apple TV is worth it.
+While Apple’s new box of tricks is a harder sell in such circumstances, it still has plenty going for it, especially now that recent firmware improvements have sorted out some initial problems.